koroshan/startup-kit-templates/README.md

   - Fifteen login attempts with either an invalid key or invalid username occur within five minutes

 </details>

-You can also set how long CloudWatch logs are retained, and optionally enable [Multi-Factor Authentication (MFA)](http://searchsecurity.techtarget.com/definition/multifactor-authentication-MFA), among other options.

-The bastion template is dependent on having previously run the VPC template--when you run the bastion template you're required to enter the name of the VPC created by the VPC template.
-Once the bastion stack has been created, you can log into the [EC2 section of the console](https://console.aws.amazon.com/ec2), find the EC2 instance containing the stack name, copy its public DNS address, and [ssh into it](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html).
-One on the bastion host you should be able to reach all AWS resources running in the same VPC.

-For security and cost optimization it's best practice to stop (not terminate!) the bastion host when not in use.

 ### AWS Elastic Beanstalk